abiswas12/qa-backend-accounts/README.md

 To RUN this backed pat of the application simply run src/main/java/App.java as a java application

-To be run along side the improved-qa-accounts web app
+To be run along side the [improved-qa-accounts](https://github.com/abiswas12/improved-qa-accounts) web app.

 ## Error